Kirkby Microwave Privacy Notice

 - e-mail is inherently quite insecure, as the data is sent unencrypted across multiple computers.
-In the event you need to send us a secure email, we would be willing to use OpenPGP If you have any queries, please contact page.
+In the event you need to send us a secure email, please set yourself up an

+If you have any queries, please contact page.
 We are confident that almost any problem can be resolved.